gabrielcuvillier/arxwasm/README.md

 3) -- GLM --

-Setting up GLM is no more needed.
-This library dependency is stored directly as a git submodule of the ArxLibertatis-pnacl project.
+Setting up GLM library dependency is not needed.
+This dependency is stored directly as a git submodule of the ArxLibertatis-pnacl project.

-I found this to be convenient, as it is a header-only library (there is nothing separate to compile from the main program), and it is the only dependency not handled by NACL SDK or Naclport project.

 ### Building ArxLibertatis-pnacl

 <...to complete...>

 ## Technical Details

-Even though a lot of dependencies were already ported, porting of the game itself required many changes.
+Even though most of dependencies were already ported, porting of the game itself required a wide variety of changes.
 Most notably:

 * Build system
-    * Changes to the existing CMake build system, to support cross-compilation to NACL and PNACL toolchains using NACL SDK and Naclports.
+    * Updates to the existing CMake build system, to support cross-compilation to NACL and PNACL toolchains using NACL SDK and Naclports.
 * Game source code
-    * Specific initialization for backends, and misc updates for them to work correctly (for example, disabling usage of GLEW).
+    * Specific initialization for backends, and various updates for them to work correctly (for example, disabling usage of GLEW).
     * Filesystem backend changes to access game data from HTTP or HTML5
     * Fix several compilation issues, or other warnings
 * Support files
-    * Sample website and JS scripts to host the game, and provide access to game data
+    * Sample website and JS scripts to host the PNaCl module, and provide access to game data

+### Implementation notes

+<... to complete ...>

 ## FAQ